gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Finally, {{missed-rekeying}} discusses how a group member can realize that it has missed one or more rekeying instances, and the actions it is accordingly required to take.

 ## Sending Rekeying Messages {#sending-rekeying-msg}

-The Group Manager MUST support at least the group rekeying scheme defined in this section.

 The group rekeying messages MUST have Content-Format set to application/ace-groupcomm+cbor and have the same format used for the Joining Response message in {{ssec-join-resp}}, with the following differences.